mkdocs/mkdocs/docs/index.md

 #### Preview your site as you work.

-The built-in devserver allows you to preview your documentation as your writing it.
+The built-in devserver allows you to preview your documentation as you're writing it.
 It will even auto-reload whenever you save any changes, so all you need to do to see your latest edits is refresh your browser.

 #### Easy to customize.